dacase/nmrtk/README.md

 1](http://doi.org/10.1021/acs.jcim.8b00194)," J. Mol.
 Biol.
 430, 2164
 (2018).

+The principal author of the codes is Junchao Xia; David Case did some code renovation and organization for this distribution.

 # Installation Instructions

 Currently NMRTK only supports Linux platform and requires installing a